-- " This tunnel cannot be phased and the work and time spent on the DTX design and environmental clearance would be a loss. - " Although this alignment is a straighter shot into the SFTC, there is not significant time savings over the other alignments due to traveling to the depth needed to travel under Mission Creek and climbing back to the SFTC depth, and the likelihood of a required double reverse curve around AT&T Park to minimize impacts to the substructure of the ballpark. - The location of a tunnel boring machine launch pit will need to be determined. - " Provides possibility of relocating the 22nd Street station to provide more accessibility. - y 4th/King would be repurposed for urban design and land use opportunities.
+- " This tunnel cannot be phased and the work and time spent on the DTX design and environmental clearance would be a loss. - " Although this alignment is a straighter shot into the SFTC, there is not significant time savings over the other alignments due to 1) traveling to the depth needed to travel under Mission Creek and climbing back to the SFTC depth, and 2) the likelihood of a required double reverse curve around AT&T Park to minimize impacts to the substructure of the ballpark. - " Provides increased possibility of relocating the 22nd Street station for greater accessibility.

-This section analyzes the issues and considerations within four categories: 1) managing train conflicts, 2) change management, 3) maximizing public investment in the Salesforce Transit Center, and 4) direct impacts to other RAB components.
+This section analyzes the issues and considerations within four categories: 1) managing train conflicts, 2) change management, 3) maximizing public investment in the Salesforce Transit Center, and 4) interactions with other RAB components.

 As the trains are moved underground south of 16th Street, the possibilities of train conflicts are removed.
 In addition, the issues identified in the Future with Surface Rail alignment option around the two at-grade intersections are also removed.
-The two intersections could operate as regular 4-way intersections - without the train operations interrupting traffic flow.
-In addition, north of the tunnel portal location, the surface tracks and the 4th/King Railyard would be removed.
-With the removal of train operations at the surface, up to six (6) new east/west roads could make new connections north of 16th Street.
-These changes would also enable new north/south connections across the existing railyard.
+The two intersections could operate as regular four-way intersections - without the train operations interrupting traffic flow.
+In addition, north of the tunnel portal location, the surface tracks and the 4th/King railyard are anticipated to be removed.
+With the removal of train operations at the surface, up to six (6) new east/west roads could be reconnected in the area.
+In addition, with the movement of storage and maintenance activities to a new location two (2) north/south connections across the existing railyard could be constructed.

-Exhibit 11: Mission Bay: Modified DTX + 3rd Street Tunnel Rail Alignment (Option 3)
+Exhibit 11: Mission Bay: Modified DTX + 3rd Street Tunnel Alignment (Option 3)